BCLawLibrary/practical-ai-in-30-days/day-xx-reasoning-models-vs-chat-models.md

 **Inference Time Thinking:**
 - **Extended Computation**: Reasoning models spend significantly more time "thinking" before responding
-- **Built-in Chain of Thought**: While you previously learned to prompt models to "think step by step," reasoning models have this behavior built into their design
+- **Built-in Chain of Thought**: While you previously learned to prompt models to "think step by step," reasoning models have this behavior built into their design, in fact [it's best practice *NOT* to ask a reasoning model to "think step by step"](https://platform.openai.com/docs/guides/reasoning-best-practices#how-to-prompt-reasoning-models-effectively)
 - **Visible Thinking Process**: While the model does its reasoning before giving a final answer, most interfaces allow you to view this thinking process by expanding a dropdown menu or clicking on a "Show thinking" option—giving you insight into how it reached its conclusion

 **Resource Implications:**